Bass Strike

 Bass Strike, often stylized as BASS Strike, is a fishing video game for the PlayStation 2 platform, released in 2001.
+In Japan, Capcom and Pai Corporation published and distributed the game.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, where the game was ported and published by Capcom on February 14, 2002, Famitsu gave it a score of 26 out of 40.